PeterDrake/drakepedia/development_tools/intellij_idea.md

 When the installer presents the option, it wouldn't hurt to install the IDE Features Trainer.
 ### Creating a Project
-1. Open IntelliJ IDEA and click `Create New Project`.
+1. Open IntelliJ and click `Create New Project`.
 1. Verify that the Project SDK is not empty (if it is, your Java installation didn't work) and click `Next`.
 1. Check `Create project` from template and click Java `Hello World`.
 1. Give the project a simple name, like "CS2", and click `Finish`.